-Estimated cost includes: cutting out a roof section, dormer framing, building the dormer, installing new windows, insulation, roof, and a bedroom + bath / shower room.
+Estimated price includes: cutting out a roof section, dormer framing, building the dormer, installing new windows, insulation, roof, and a bedroom + bath / shower room.

-How to use the calculatorA "Medium Quality" dormer addition includes the following:
+How to use Shed Dormer CalculatorA "Medium Quality" dormer addition includes the following:

 - New hardwood floors in the bedroom